Lee Waters

-Lee Waters (born 12 February 1976) is a Welsh Labour and Co-operative politician serving in the Welsh Government as the Deputy Minister for Climate Change since 2021.
-He has served as the Member of the Senedd (MS) for Llanelli since 2016 and was Deputy Minister for Economy and Transport from 2018 to 2021.
+Lee Waters (born 12 February 1976) is a Welsh Labour and Co-operative politician who served as Deputy Minister for Climate Change from 2021 to 2024.
+He has served as the Member of the Senedd (MS) for Llanelli since 2016.

 Early life

-Waters grew up in Brynamman in the Aman Valley.
+Waters grew up in Ammanford.
 His father was a coal miner who was made redundant and his mother was a hairdresser.
 He has stated he did not grow up in a political or "militant" family but remembered his father, who was supportive of a ballot rather than industrial action at the time, going on strike.

 He studied at Amman Valley Comprehensive School and while at school wrote a piece for Wales on Sunday about his fellow students, asking whether they were planning on staying in their community.
 He found many were keen to leave.
 He has criticised those who told him at 15 that "if you want to get on, you have to get out".

 Education

 Waters grew up with an interest in current affairs and kept scrap books of newspapers.
 He was in a class of three studying politics in school, and later was the only student in the class.

 He went to study at University of Wales, Aberystwyth.
-He joined the Labour Party in 1994 upon starting his studies and went on to the University's Parliamentary Placement Scheme where he worked in Westminster.
+He joined the Labour Party in 1994 upon starting his studies and went on to the university's Parliamentary Placement Scheme where he worked in Westminster.
 Upon graduating he took a year out to work for his local MP Dr Alan Williams during the 1997 general election.
 This was followed by an internship in the United States House of Representatives as an ESU Capitol Hill Scholar for a summer.